Alifanam/Euclid-Java/README.md

 ### About me
 I am a Computer teacher by profession.
 I am also a students of MSCS 1st semester.

-### My Hobbies
+### Hobbies
--Art
+- Art
--Photography & Videography
+- Pgotography & Videography
--Writing
+- Writing
+- Reading Novels